 Matt Moran

 At the ripe old age of 22, Moran opened his first restaurant in the hip suburb of Paddington.
-Since then, he has grown his empire to include some of Sydney’s finest dining establishments, including the modern Australian grill Chophouse, the Circular Quay institution Aria, and the recently opened Barangaroo House, a bold new three-level space composed of the laid-back House Bar, the upscale Bea Restaurant, and the rooftop Smoke Bar.
+Since then, he has grown his empire to include some of Sydney’s finest dining establishments, including the modern Australian grill Chophouse, the Circular Quay institution Aria, and also opened Barangaroo House, a bold new three-level space composed of the laid-back House Bar, the upscale Bea Restaurant, and the rooftop Smoke Bar.

 Neil Perry

 Neil Perry is one of the most significant Australian famous chefs to date, who founded the wildly successful “Rockpool” empire.
-The 62-year-old is well known for his dedication to using only the freshest, highest-quality Australian ingredients in all seven of his eateries.
+The 67-year-old is well known for his dedication to using only the freshest, highest-quality Australian ingredients in all seven of his eateries.
 He is also regarded as an authority on Asian cooking.
 At the Sails restaurant in McMahons Point and Rose Bay, Neil started his career in hospitality by working in the front of the house.
 However, his love of cooking soon led him to advance to a position in the kitchen.
 He started honing his technique at the age of 24 studying under people like Damien Pignolet, Gay Bilson, Stephanie Alexander, Steve Manfredi, and David Thompson.

 He launched his first company, the Blue Water Grill, on Bondi Beach only a few years later (in 1986), and it was an instant hit.
 Neil is the host of the multi-award-winning Food Source – Neil Perry, Neil Perry Fresh & Fast, and Neil Perry Rockpool Sessions programmes on The LifeStyle Channel.
 Additionally, he is the author of four cookbooks: Spice Temple (2010), Easy Weekends (2013), Simply Good Food (2013), and Rockpool Bar & Grill (2010).
 (2015).